hellt/netdevops.me/blog/posts/2021/public-srlinux.md

 Being able to pull SR Linux NOS as any other container image is big on its own, but we also wanted to make sure that you can use right away.
 To do that, we made licensing optional, so once you pulled an image you can use it to its full extent!

-{{< admonition type=info title="Limitations of the unlicensed image" open=false >}}
+!!!info
-When running without a license users can enjoy all the features of SR Linux, but dataplane interfaces will have a throughput limitation and the applications will restart once in a month.
+    When running without a license users can enjoy all the features of SR Linux, but dataplane interfaces will have a 1000pps throughput limitation and running time is limited by 2 weeks.
-{{< /admonition >}}

 ### Versioning